 7. Use of tuition vehicle – safety (tuition and driving test).

-Should you fail to reach a satisfactory standard of driving and are likely to be a danger to other road users, or are in an unfit condition through substance (eg drugs) or alcohol abuse as described above, the driving instructor has a responsibility to the driving test examiners and the public not to allow the use of the training vehicle for the purpose of training or the driving test.
+Should you fail to reach a satisfactory standard of driving and are likely to be a danger to other road users, or are in an unfit condition through substance (eg drugs) or alcohol abuse as described above, the driving instructor has a responsibility to the driving test examiners and the public not to allow the use of the training vehicle for the purpose of driver training or the driving test.
 This is in the interest of you, the driver / the driving test candidate, your instructor and / or examiner, other passengers and other road users, and is a precautionary safety measure.
 DVSA guidelines do not allow for a learner driver to take a practical test just for the experience.

-8. Driving Test cancellations by DVSA.
+8. Driving Test cancellation cost liabilities.

 9. Learner drivers on motorways.